AdobeDocs/campaign-web.pt-BR/help/v8/personalization/personalize.md

    ![](assets/perso-subject-line.png)

-   A sintaxe acima insere a cidade do recipient no conteúdo: &lt;%= recipient.location.city %>.
+   A sintaxe a seguir insere a cidade do recipient no conteúdo: &lt;%= recipient.location.city %>.

 * Inserção de predefinido **blocos de conteúdo**